 My feed categories:

-You can drag and drop the sources underneath the new categories.
+It’s easy to drag and drop the sources underneath the new categories, and when you’ve filed away everything logout of Feedly.

 Step 4: Filter Sources According to Your Criteria

-Wait a week before logging back into Feedly because distancing yourself creates a disconnect between your life and what’s published.
+Wait a week before logging back into Feedly because distancing yourself creates a disconnect between your life and the information contained in the feeds.

-After a week’s passed your Feedly will resemble an unwieldy stack of junk mail sprawled over the kitchen counter.
+At this point your Feedly should resemble an unwieldy stack of junk mail sprawled over the kitchen counter…. this is by design.

-At this point, it’s super easy to sift through content headlines because no one who values productivity wants to dedicate an entire afternoon to this activity.
+The stage is set for you to sift through headlines quickly because no one dreams of dedicating an entire afternoon to this kind of activity.

 Discriminate.
 Be brutal.
 Find the slightest reason to ditch a source: